Dr Lindsey Cameron

 This is a state of ‘readiness’ for contact where young people have the necessary skills, confidence, beliefs and positive experience to interact successfully in diverse settings, and form cross-group friendships.
 We argue that individuals with ‘confidence in contact’ are ‘contact ready’ and so more open to and confident about cross-group friendship, and more likely to successfully initiate friendships that cross group lines.

-a young person have ‘confidence in contact?
+What makes a young person have ‘confidence in contact’?
 What do you recommend for educators and policy makers?

 Young people with ‘confidence in contact’ are characterised as being less anxious about interacting with others who are different to them in some way, increased perceived similarity across groups, belief that interactions across groups are accepted and even encouraged among peers, school, teachers, parents, increased confidence and positive previous experience of interactions across groups, and more advanced cognitive abilities such as empathy and perspective taking.
 Confidence in contact can be promoted through providing positive and structured opportunities for quality interactions between young people from different backgrounds, through diverse educational materials that provide examples of cross-group friendships, opportunities to explore similarities across groups, as well as strong leadership from school staff and peers to encourage and normalise cross-group friendship in diverse settings.